Syrian Armed Forces: Ba'athist Syria (1963–2024)

 When Hafez al-Assad came to power in 1971, the army began to modernize and change.
 In the first 10 years of Assad's rule, the army increased by 162%, and by 264% by 2000.
 At one point, 70% of the country's annual budget spend only to the army.
-At the beginning of the Yom Kippur War of 1973, the Syrian Army launched an attack to seize the Golan Heights that was only narrowly repulsed by two vastly outnumbered Israeli brigades.
+At the beginning of the 1973 Arab-Israel War, the Syrian Army launched an attack to seize the Golan Heights that was only narrowly repulsed by two vastly outnumbered Israeli brigades.
 Since 1973 the cease-fire line has been respected by both sides, with very few incidents until the Syrian civil war.

 Syria was invited into Lebanon by that country's president in 1976, to intervene on the side of the Lebanese government against PLO guerilla and Lebanese Christian forces.
 The Arab Deterrent Force originally consisted of a Syrian core, up to 25,000 troops, with participation by some other Arab League states totaling only around 5,000 troops.
 In late 1978, after the Arab League had extended the mandate of the Arab Deterrent Force, the Sudanese, the Saudis and the United Arab Emirates announced intentions to withdraw troops from Lebanon, extending their stay into the early months of 1979 at the Lebanese government's request.
-The Libyan troops were essentially abandoned and had to find their way home (if at all), and the ADF thereby became a purely Syrian force (which did include the Palestinian Liberation Army (PLA)).
+The Libyan troops were abandoned, and the ADF thereby became a purely Syrian force (which did include the Palestine Liberation Army (PLA)).

 A year after Israel invaded and occupied Southern Lebanon during the 1982 Lebanon War, the Lebanese government failed to extend the ADF's mandate, thereby effectively ending its existence, although not the Syrian or Israeli military presence in Lebanon.
 Eventually the Syrian presence became known as the Syrian occupation of Lebanon.